JiseongBarg/Adaptable-deep-learning-for-holographic-microscopy/README.md

 The data for training both methods will be available from the corresponding author upon reasonable request.

-After downloading the training data, place it in the `/Datasets/train/field directory`.
+After downloading the training data, place it in the `/Datasets/train/field` directory.

 1. **Select Method:**
    - Choose the method (`baseline` or `proposed`)